Virtuant/hadoop-admin-2019/docs/dataframe-datasets.md

 +-----+
 ~~~

-Moving on to a slightly more interesting example, let's prepare a *Person* class to hold our person data.
+Moving on to something slightly more interesting, let's prepare a *Person* class to hold our person data.
 We will use it in two ways by applying it directly on a hardcoded data and then on a data read from a json file.

 To apply *Person* class to hardcoded data type: